ThomasRasche/pico-30minutes/README.md

 ```

 # Example usage
 Here, the Pico is attached to a power bank, which I carry around with a cable with me anyway.
 With the Pico now attached, it can also be used to remind me to get up and stretch when I am at my computer desk for too long.
-It is attached with 4x separator screws and is protected with the plastic cover it came with when attached to a magazine.
+It is attached with 4x separator screws and is protected with the plastic cover it came with when attached to the HackSpace magazine.

 ![Pico-30minutes attached to a power bank](thirty.jpg)